vmware-tanzu/tanzu-toolkit-for-visual-studio/README.md

 ## Install
-- To install this extension, you will need Visual Studio 2019.
+- To install this extension, you will need Visual Studio 2022 or 2019.
+  - VS 2019
     - You can find a pre-release under the `v0.0.3` tag in the ["Releases" section of this repository](https://github.com/vmware-tanzu/tanzu-toolkit-for-visual-studio/releases).
     - The latest build can be found [here on vsixgallery.com](https://www.vsixgallery.com/extension/TanzuToolkitForVisualStudio.ff7b6f3e-0410-4ff9-a40a-a719ee9da901)
+  - VS 2022
+    - < release coming in v0.0.4 >
 - Download the `Tanzu.Toolkit.VisualStudio.vsix` file & double-click to prompt an installation into your Visual Studio instance.
 - To uninstall this extension from Visual Studio, visit the Visual Studio Extension Manager found under the `Extensions` menu.